The ADA definition of disability

 - Loss of body parts

-Some temporary, short-term impairments with little or no lasting effects usually are not disabilities.
-Also, the ADA does not protect against discrimination based on environmental conditions or different lifestyles.
-Being addicted to drugs is not a disability, which applies to unlawful drugs like cocaine and to the abuse of prescription drugs.
+Some temporary, short-term impairments with little or no lasting effects are not qualified.
+The ADA does not protect against discrimination based on different lifestyles.
+Being addicted to drugs is not a disability.
+This applies to unlawful drugs like cocaine and to the abuse of prescription drugs.

 - Common cold or the flu